 Battle of the cranberry silk embroidered ballgown: Hope’s pre-season 13 photoshoot with Maks vs. Jennifer’s tango with Derek in season 11

-Courtney: Can’t remember who it was that called this the “red velvet cake” dress, but you’re totally on the money…and making me crave baked goods. :-P Or maybe cranberry juice.
+Courtney: Can’t remember who it was that called this the “red velvet cake” dress, but you’re totally on the money…and making me crave baked goods. 😛 Or maybe cranberry juice.
 Anywho!
 We don’t see too many cranberry-hued costumes on the show – maybe because it feels like a very formal shade?
 Idk.
 I love the embroidery on the sleeves & waist, and I always love open-backed dresses, but I have to say I think a bit of the magic of the original was lost when they shortened the dress – by shortening it, I think they were trying to make it feel more “Latin” than ballroom, but the color & styling of the bodice still scream “ballroom!” to me…so for that reason, I’m gonna go with Jennifer.
 I prefer the dress long, and the pulled-back hair & matching lipstick complete the look.

 Heidi: Again, the chopping up of a perfectly beautiful dress.
 Gotta go with Courtney and choose Jennifer.
 Frankly, the dress just doesn’t look right shorter and Court pretty much summed up why.
 I do like Maks’ matching shirt though – that’s a nice touch.